chetmurthy/yay/YAY-SPECIFICATION.md

 is a YAML tutorial.
 There are many such tutorials, and I'm not recommending this one; just providing an example.

-YAYAML can be described as YAML with the following additions:
+YAY can be described as YAML with the following additions:

 * C, C++ comments
 * C++ raw-string-literals